szczepankras/simple-data-adverity-warehouse/README.md

   <li> It helps to query data in flexible way without tons of customized endpoints with complex query/body params structures </li>
   <li> I load file directly from yor S3 bucket </li>
   <li> As a data store I've used your favourite one - PostrgreSQL :) </li>
-  <li> App bases on Spring Boot and the spring releated modules like Srping Data JPA.
+  <li> App bases on Spring Boot and the spring releated modules like Srping Data JPA
   <li> Further details you will see in the code :relieved: </li>
  </ul>